anar-bastanov/youtube-ad-skipper/README.md

 5. Enjoy YouTube as usual.
 Skippable ads will be dismissed automatically.

+## Troubleshooting

+**If you encounter warnings or setup issues, read below.**

+Ad Skipper is open source, so you can inspect the code yourself.
+The app runs entirely on your device and does not require internet access.
+It does not collect, store, or transmit any personal data.
+It does exactly what is described and nothing more.

 > [!WARNING]
+> **Google Play Protect alerts**
+>
+> Because Ad Skipper uses Android’s Accessibility Service to detect and press the Skip Ad button, Play Protect may show a warning such as “This app may be harmful”.
+This is a generic warning applied to any app with Accessibility permissions that can read screen contents.
+>
+> If Play Protect blocks installation, you can safely choose "Install anyway" once you have verified you downloaded it from the official [GitHub Releases](https://github.com/anar-bastanov/youtube-ad-skipper/releases/latest).

+> [!WARNING]
+> **Restricted Settings on Android 13+**
+>
 > On Android 13 and newer, Google blocks Accessibility for apps installed outside the Play Store.
 If you see **“App was denied access | Controlled by Restricted Setting”**, follow these steps:
 >
 > 1. Open `Settings > Apps > Ad Skipper`.